Altinn/altinn-studio-docs/content/events/publishingevents/get-started/resource-registry/_index.en.md

 {{% notice info  %}}

-WIP: should be handled by team authorization.
+TODO: should be handled by team authorization.
 Or they should link to relevant user documentation elsewhere.
 {{% /notice %}}